newebtime/jbuilder-cli/README.md

 # JBuilder CLI

 JBuilder CLI is a command line tool created to simplify the creation and management of Joomla/FOF components.
-It is designed to work on Linux and MacOS (it use symlink which are not working on Windows).
+It is designed to work on Linux and MacOS.
+Windows use should be able to use it, but some command may not work.

 > JBuilder CLI is a WIP, the code is a bit messy. :-(